 7. Vanessa Ferrari’s 4th place finish on Floor.
 A new sad record has been established with Vanessa Ferarri finishing fourth on the same event, at two consecutive Olympic Games.
 In London 2012 a tie breaker did not favor her and in Rio 2016 a less than perfect landing on her last pass left her 0.167 away from the bronze medal.

 8. Amy Tinkler’s bronze medal on the Floor Exercise.
 Great Britain’s team bronze at last year’s World Championships, the precise day Amy Tinkler turned 16, made them strong candidates for several medals at the Olympic Games.
 However in a team lead by the Downie sisters and Claudia Fragapane, Amy was the least expected to make history for her country as she was the youngest and most inexperienced member.

-When the qualification day came the strongest candidates to the medals did not reach the finals, instead they were named reserves in several of them.
+When the qualification day came the strongest candidates for the medals did not reach the finals, instead, they were named reserves in several of them.
 Amy Tinkler was the only British gymnast to advance to an event final an unexpectedly became the second British Gymnast in history to earn an Olympic Medal.